alloncm/MagenBoot/README.md

 The repo also contains a python script to encode a tile data binary file in order to inclde it in a small bootrom program (256 bytes).

+## Credits

+The gbdev community and especially the awsome gbdev [repo](https://github.com/gbdev/awesome-gbdev) for all the great tools and resources and especially
+* [rgbds](https://github.com/gbdev/rgbds) - for the awsome development toolchain
+* [The pandocs](https://gbdev.io/pandocs/) - for the awsome docs
+* [Harry Mulders Gameboy dev tools](http://www.devrs.com/gb/hmgd/intro.html) - for the awsome tile design tools